Acids are a girl's best friend –

 All You Need to Do is Register as Professional with California Skincare Supply

-If you’re a professional esthetician, dermatologist, cosmetologist, or stockist, we invite you to join our community by registering on our site today.
+If you’re a professional esthetician, dermatologist or cosmetologist, we invite you to join our community by registering on our site today.
 You will get access to over 40 of the best skincare lines, esthetician equipment, and supplies for professional use and resale – all at wholesale prices!

 Plus, you’ll get our special CSS product training so you’ll always know how to use and sell skincare products and services like a pro!

-And if that’s not enough, get 500 Loyalty Points just for signing up that you can trade for a discount later!
+And if that’s not enough, get 500 Loyalty Points just for signing up that you can trade for a discount later, as well as a 10% discount coupon to use on your first order!